BU-Spark/pitne-affordable-housing-efficacy/fa25-team-a/README.md

 This project aims to produce actionable insights for CHAPA that can inform program design, marketing strategy, and policy discussions surrounding equitable access to affordable homeownership opportunities in Massachusetts.

 ## Key Components of our repository
 This repository contains all Fall 2025 work for **Team A** within the CHAPA project.
-Below is an overview of the repository structure and key components, along with short descriptions of what each part of the codebase does.
-More detailed documentation exists within each folder’s individual README.
+Below is an overview of the repository structure and key pipeline components, along with short descriptions of what each part of the codebase does. **More detailed documentation for the EDA and Analysis workflow and findings exists within the respective folder’s individual README**.

 * `fa25-team-a/data/` – All datasets used in the project
   - Includes raw and intermediate data files